Automotive industry in France: 2000 – present

-2007 - The Renault Twingo, France's longest-running current production model, is replaced by an all-new model after 15 years.
+2007 – The Renault Twingo, France's longest-running current production model, is replaced by an all-new model after 15 years.
 The new Twingo is only produced in Slovenia.
 The Peugeot 307 is replaced by the Peugeot 308.

-2008 - Renault obtains a 25% interest in Russian automaker AvtoVAZ.
+2008 – Renault obtains a 25% interest in Russian automaker AvtoVAZ.

-2010 - Demise of the Peugeot 206 after 12 years in production, the last four of which took place in Slovakia.
+2010 – Demise of the Peugeot 206 after 12 years in production, the last four of which took place in Slovakia.
 Peugeot replaces its 407 and 607 saloons with a single model, the 508.
 Launch of the second generation Citroën C4 family hatchback, which also spawns a more luxurious version called the DS4.

-2012 - Launch of the Peugeot 208, replacement for the 207.
+2012 – Launch of the Peugeot 208, replacement for the 207.
 End of Citroën Xsara Picasso production after 13 years, marking the end of the last volume production passenger car in France from before the year 2000.

 2013 - Launch of the second generation Peugeot 308, which is voted European Car of the Year.

-2014 - Replacement of the Peugeot 107 with the Peugeot 108, which once again is part of a Peugeot-Toyota venture, built in the Czech Republic alongside the new generation Citroën C1 and Toyota Aygo.
+2014 – Replacement of the Peugeot 107 with the Peugeot 108, which once again is part of a Peugeot-Toyota venture, built in the Czech Republic alongside the new generation Citroën C1 and Toyota Aygo.
 Launch of the Renault Twingo III, which features a switch to rear-wheel drive and a rear-mounted engine, the first Renault in half a century to feature such a mechanical layout.

-2021 - PSA Group completed the merger with Italian-American automaker Fiat Chrysler Automobiles, thus leading up to the establishment of Stellantis, which headquartered in Amsterdam, Netherlands.
-This merger also leading up to the reunition between Maserati and Citroën after 46 years.
+2021 – PSA Group completed the merger with Italian-American automaker Fiat Chrysler Automobiles, thus leading up to the establishment of Stellantis, headquartered in Amsterdam, Netherlands.
+This merger also leading up to the reunion between Maserati and Citroën after 46 years.

+2022 – Renault announces sale of AvtoVAZ stake to the Central Research and Development Automobile and Engine Institute (NAMI), following Russia's invasion of Ukraine.